raphideb/kube/debian/README.md

    ```

 ### Troubleshooting Installation
-You might (probably will) run into problems that you need to figure out - best way to do that is to copy/paste the error into an AI prompt like perplexity.
-If for some reason you need to start from scratch, you can uninstall everything with this script:
+You might (probably will) run into problems that you need to figure out - best way to do that is to copy/paste the error into an AI prompt like claude or perplexity.
+If for some reason you need to start from scratch, you can uninstall everything (except docker and helm) with this script:
    ```
    ./del_kube.sh
    ```